-2.8 Approach Angle in Opposite Direction of Turbine Rotation

-In this case, the bird approaches the rotor plane with an approach angle in the opposite direction of the rotor rotation.
-For downwind flight paths, this is true for positive angles of approach in the top half of the area swept by the rotors (,) and negative angles of approach in the bottom half (, ).
-For upwind flight paths, this is true for negative angles of approach in the top half and positive angles in the bottom.
+Figure 5.
+Left Edge Collision.
+A bird at the instant it enters the rotor plane for an orientation angle of 85° (approach angle is 43°).
+The bird’s ground velocity is 15 m/s and the wind velocity is 10 m/s.
+The green circle indicates the position of the rotor at this instant that will clip corner 3 of the bird as the bird passes through the rotor plane.
+Any rotor position between this point and corner 2 of the bird will result in a left edge collision.
+The black circle indicates the position of the rotor that will clip corner 1 of the bird as it passes through the rotor plane.
+This is the last point the bird can collide with the rotor since no right edge collision is possible in this case.

 Consider the scenario where and (Figs. 4 and 5).
 In this case, corner 2 is the first point of contact of the bird with the rotor plane.
 If looking down from above, the turbine is rotating to the right.
 The time at which corner 2 intercepts the plane is considered to be zero.
 The time at which the nose and the other corners intercept the rotor plane are given by: